 The JIT team is headed by Federal Investigation Agency Additional Director Wajid Zia, and includes members from Inter-Services Intelligence, Military Intelligence, SECP, State Bank of Pakistan and NAB.

-In 62-days long investigation, the team interrogated the eight member of Sharif family, SECP head, NAB chairman, other officials, besides visiting abroad to collect information.
+In 62-days long investigation, the team interrogated the eight members of Sharif family, SECP head, NAB chairman, other officials, besides visiting abroad to collect information.

 On June 15, Prime Minister Nawaz Sharif appeared before the team and recorded his statement for over three hours.
 Talking to newsmen after the appearance, the premier claimed that his family faced accountability in the past as well.